 “I look forward to having Elizabeth Good Christopherson, Adam Falk, and Deanna Gomby join our board,” continued Kastner.
 “Their talents, experiences, and commitment to our mission will be valuable as we evolve to meet the needs of the science philanthropy community.”

 The Alliance is also pleased to announce that the David and Lucile Packard Foundation has joined the Alliance as a benefactor.

-“We are thrilled to have the Packard Foundation join the community that supports the work of the Alliance, as they have extensive experience supporting basic science.
+“We are thrilled to have the Packard Foundation join the community that supports the work of the Alliance, as they have extensive experience supporting discovery science.
 They will be a wonderful resource for new philanthropists,” said Valerie Conn, executive director of the Alliance.